 G. The Request Of The Sinner – “Lord, remember me when thou comest into thy kingdom”

 H. The Reply Of The Saviour – “Verily I say unto thee, To day shalt thou be with me in paradise”

 2. Reliability – “Verily”

 3. Reassurance – “shalt thou be”

 I. His salvation was instantaneous: “today!”
 His salvation was assured: “thou shalt be!”
 His salvation was eternal: “in paradise!”

 1. The heresy of Good Works was refuted – for there was nothing that the thief could do as death was imminent.

-2. The heresy of Sacraments was refuted - for the thief was saved without last rites, baptism, the Lord's Supper, church, or ceremony.
+2. The heresy of Sacrementalism was refuted - for the thief was saved without recourse to baptism, the Lord's Supper, church, or ceremony.

-3. The heresy of purgatory was refuted - for this vile sinner was instantly transformed into a saint and made fit for paradise apart from his personal expiation for a single sin.
+3. The heresy of purgatory was refuted - for this vile sinner was instantly transformed into a saint and made fit for paradise apart from his personal expiation of a single sin.

-4. The heresy of universalism was refuted - for only one was saved of all who might have been saved that day.
-"Today shalt thou be with me in paradise."
+4. The heresy of universalism was refuted - for only one was saved of all who might have been saved.
+Jesus did not say, "Today shall ye be with me in paradise", but "Today shalt thou be with me in paradise."

-5. The heresy of soul-sleep was refuted - for the clear implication of the entire incident is that the redeemed thief would be in conscious presence and fellowship with his Saviour in paradise even while his body corrupted in the grave.
+5. The heresy of soul-sleep was refuted - for the clear implication of the entire incident is that the redeemed thief would be in conscious fellowship with his Saviour in paradise even while his body disintegrated in some grave.

 1. This saying shows the Love of God for sinners.
 He saved this thief because He loved him!
 It matters not who you are or what you have done, God loves you.
 He is truly a Friend of publicans and sinners.
 He loves me, He loves, He loves me this I know!
 The Bible tells me so.